Flipgrid is a video-based tool allows for discussion across digital devices, but in a fun and engaging way that makes it ideal for use in education.

 How Does Flipgrid Work?

 The process is pretty straightforward to get set up and start using Flipgrid.
-A teacher can simply go to Flipgrid to get signed up by using a Microsoft or Google account.
+A teacher can simply go to Flipgrid (opens in new tab) to get signed up with a Microsoft or Google account.

 Then it's time to create your first Topic.
 Select "Add a Topic."
 Give it a title and you can post a video, such as a YouTube clip, right there.
 Optionally, add a "Prompt," which is text to describe what's going on and what you want in response.